19-10-2022

 Fast personal growth and development

 “My role started off as a junior drafting engineer.
 In this role, I mainly worked on healthcare projects involved with the design and construction of clinics and hospitals.
 I quickly progressed to a design engineer role, where I started gaining experience in specialised projects such as clean rooms, BSL labs, GMP and Breweries.
 In 2019 I got the opportunity to go to Frankfurt in Germany for training on data centre design and implementations.
 I was involved in the design multiple Data Centre projects in Europe where I worked closely with our colleagues in the Netherlands and Germany.
 Covid-19 cut this trip short, and upon my return to South Africa I started to get involved with building the Data Centre team in South Africa.
-I now fulfil a rewarding role of task team manager and leader for various Data Centre projects in Africa.”
+In that team, I fulfilled the rewarding role of task team manager and leader for various Data Centre projects in Africa.
+Early 2023, I was planning on moving to Germany, since my wife got offered a job there.
+After getting in touch with the manager of our Data Centres team in Frankfurt, I made the transition to the German team.”

 A unique multidisciplinary approach across borders

-“Our Data Centre team is spread across South Africa in places as Johannesburg, Cape Town, and Durban.
-I am in constant contact and collaboration with our European colleagues, and we work together in a multidisciplinary way.
+“Our Data Centre team is spread across the globe in countries such as the Netherlands, United Kingdom, Poland, Switzerland, and South Africa.
+I am in constant contact and collaboration with my colleagues across the border, and we work together in a multidisciplinary way.
 At Royal HaskoningDHV, it really helps that the internal collaborations are great, even across borders.
-In this way, I can talk to different engineers, technical directors and development and design teams that all give me new insights and perspectives.
+In this way, I can talk to different engineers, technical directors and development and design teams that all give me new insights and perspectives.”

 The culture and great in-house opportunities